 Can you die without walking?
-Travel to American National Parks (15) Enjoy the ever-clear lake with all your body.
-Seven Lakes/Lake Helen Hiking
+A trip to the US National Parks (15) Enjoy the crystal clear lakes with your whole body.
+Seven Lakes/Lake Helen Hike

 Following on from our last article, we will be introducing trails in the water city of Shasta.
 Shasta is dotted with many crystal clear bodies of water, such as lakes and streams, and this time we will be introducing a trail that also features a beautiful lake